Our Services

 Helpful Resources

-Persistent, intense itching on the shins and tops of the feet often marks the earliest stage of diabetic nerve damage, as high blood sugar injures small unmyelinated C fibers that then misfire and send itch signals before the classic burning or tingling pain develops.
+Persistent, intense itching on the shins and tops of the feet is often one of the earliest warning signs of diabetic nerve damage (small fiber neuropathy).
+When blood sugar remains elevated, it injures the small unmyelinated C fibers in the skin, causing them to misfire and send itch signals — frequently before the classic burning, tingling, or numbness of diabetic neuropathy appears.

 If you've noticed persistent, intense itching on your shins and feet, and you have diabetes, this may be an early warning sign of diabetic neuropathy.
 Itchy shins and feet diabetes is a phrase you might use when talking to your doctor or searching online.
 Understanding why nerve pain in diabetes often begins as itching can help you take timely steps to protect your nerves and prevent further discomfort.